samiUK/hitchbuddy-connect-uk/replit.md

 - Users can dismiss the disclaimer with "I understand" button
 - Enhanced address fields with addressLine1, addressLine2, city, county, postcode, country
 - Privacy protection: only city and country visible to other users publicly
+- Hidden profile completion prompts when profile is 100% complete

 ## Technical Stack
 - Node.js 20